charliebarber/OTCIC-SDK/docs/python_design.md

 -    `peak`: Maximum memory allocated within a time-slot - `high` value of a candle stick
 - `average`: Average amount of memory allocated in a given time interval.

 There are implications that RAM may consume more power when it is more utilised, but in a non-linear relationship.
-This may mean that energy values will have to be implemented client-side, and calculated in detail, using every timestamp instead of using a pre-calculated value and multiplying it with a modifier value.
+This may mean that energy values will be calculated in detail, using every timestamp, instead of using a pre-calculated value that is multiplied with a modifier value.

 Example:
 ```